-Stories, strategies, and insights from some of Costa Rica’s more interesting eco-centers
+Stories, strategies, & insights from some of Costa Rica’s more interesting eco-centers

 Sharing Insights Podcast is designed to support landowners who have a dream to do something ecologically and socially beneficial with it, as well as those veterans who want to broaden their own perspectives for who's doing what and how they might improve the model of their existing project.